 - 1 teaspoon rice wine vinegar

-- 1 thumbnail-sized piece of ginger grated extremely fine
+- 1 thumbnail-sized piece of ginger finely grated

 - 50 grams flour

 - 1 large egg